oryband/homework/README.md

 # Homework

-Here you can find all my Uni's homework assignments, for various classes.
+Here you can find all my Math & CS BSc homework assignments, for various classes.